Everyone is a Pedestrian

 Look out for pedestrians everywhere, at all times.
 Safety is a shared responsibility.
 Use extra caution when driving in hard-to-see conditions, such as nighttime or in bad weather.
-Make sure you slow down, and be prepared to stop when turning or otherwise entering a crosswalk.
-Always yield to pedestrians in crosswalks and stop well back from the crosswalk to give other vehicles an opportunity to see the crossing pedestrians so they can stop too.
+Make sure you slow down and be prepared to stop when turning or otherwise entering a crosswalk.
+Always yield to pedestrians in crosswalks and stop well back from the crosswalk to allow other vehicles to see the crossing pedestrians to stop.

 Never pass vehicles stopped at a crosswalk.
 There may be people crossing that you can’t see.
 Never drive under the influence of alcohol and/or drugs.
 Follow the speed limit, especially around people on the street.
 Follow slower speed limits in school zones and in neighborhoods where there are children present.
 Be extra cautious when backing up – pedestrians can move into your path.

 NATIONAL FACT: On average, in the next 24 hours, 430 people will be treated in an emergency department for traffic-related pedestrian injuries.